sebawael1/AI-Virtual-Keyboard/README.md

 ## 🧠 Features
 Fully interactive virtual keyboard
-Real-time hand detection and gesture recognition Simulates real keyboard layout with space and delete functionality Clean, responsive UI with visual feedback
+Real-time hand detection and gesture recognition Simulates a real keyboard layout with space and delete functionality Clean, responsive UI with visual feedback
 Adjustable font sizes and button dimensions

+## Lastly ✅🔚
-## Lastly, This project combines computer vision and human-computer interaction in an engaging way.
+This project combines computer vision and human-computer interaction in an engaging way.
 It's not only fun to use but also opens the door for accessibility tools, gaming input systems, or gesture-controlled interfaces